-The Administration also has instituted appointments of "Senior Civilian Representatives" (SCR), who are counterparts to the military commanders of each NATO/ISAF regional command (there are currently five of them).
+The Administration also has instituted appointments of "Senior Civilian Representatives" (SCR),40 who are counterparts to the military commanders of each NATO/ISAF regional command (there are currently five of them).
 Each Senior Civilian Representative has 10-30 personnel on his/her team.
 For example, the SCR for Regional Command South is based at Qandahar airfield and interacts closely with the military command of the southern sector.
 The SCR for Regional Command East (RC-E) is based at Bagram Airfield.

-Reforming Afghan Governance: Curbing Corruption
+Reforming Afghan Governance: Curbing Corruption and Promoting Rule of Law41

 Partly because many Afghans view the central government as "predatory," many Afghans and international donors have lost faith in Karzai's leadership.
 A U.N.
 Office of Drugs and Crime report released in January 2010 said 59% of Afghans consider corruption as a bigger concern than the security situation and unemployment.
 NATO estimates that about \$2.5 billion in total bribes are paid by Afghans each year.
-Transparency International, a German organization that assesses governmental corruption worldwide, ranked Afghanistan in 2008 as 176th out of 180 countries ranked in terms of government corruption.
+Transparency International, a German organization that assesses